NiggoNiggo/GANs/README.md

 As well there are various base classes implementet for training and validation the gans.
 This project is made in pytorch.

 ## Overview
 This Project contains some classic GAN structures and helper functions to train dem.
 With this project is it possible to train DCGAN, CGAN, SpecGAN, WaveGAN, WGAN GP and more is coming later.
 These GANS has successfully implementet and generated audio and images.

-## Requirements
-see the requirements.txt file for further informations

-## Installation
+There are different ways to run this Project.
+You can import every gan on it's own and make run the training routine.
+Or you just use the *main.py* file and set up your varaiables.

-## Install Dependencies
+## Install Dependencies and Requirements
+Follow along the *requirements.txt* file and maybe install a suitable torch and cuda version for your operatin system.

 ## Structure of Files
 The folder Base_Models contains various helper function and base classes.
 Here you can find the dataloaders and the custom layers for building your own models.
 The dataloaders are sperated in audio or image data.